Published onHealth Tip of the Week

 Unfortunately, too few people receive these life-saving treatments, and only 10 to 12% of people who experience SCA outside the hospital survive.
 By being prepared, you can help raise these survival numbers to as high as 80% and may even save the life of someone you love.

 - Learn how to administer CPR and AED by signing up for a class or watching an instructional video.
 If you’ve received training in the past, take a refresher class.

 - Educate your family and friends on how to recognize SCA and respond quickly.

-- Check to see that AEDs are available at your child’s school, at the gym where you exercise, and in the building where you work.
+- Check to see that AEDs are available at your child’s school, athletic facility, extracurricular activities, at the gym where you exercise, and in the building where you work.
 Check, too, to ensure the devices are working and the batteries and pads have not expired.

-- Review the Cardiac Emergency Response Plan at your child’s school, your gym and your workplace.
+- Review the Cardiac Emergency Response Plan at your child’s school, your gym and your workplace, and ask if they practice the plan.
 If there isn’t a plan, work with the facility to create one.
-Contact Children’s Hospital of Philadelphia’s Youth Heart Watch program for help.
+Contact Children’s Hospital of Philadelphia’s Youth Heart Watch program for help at YouthHeartWatch@chop.edu.

 A person experiencing a cardiac arrest may lose consciousness and breathe abnormally or stop breathing altogether.
 Seizure-like shaking is also common.
 If this happens, here’s how you can take immediate action: